-We expect the Class A common stock and warrants comprising the units will begin separate trading on the $52^{nd}$ day following the date of this prospectus unless Jefferies LLC and BofA Securities, Inc. inform us of their decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
+We expect the Class A common stock and warrants comprising the units will begin separate trading on the 52^{nd} day following the date of this prospectus unless informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
 Once the shares of Class A common stock and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into the component securities.
 Holders will need to have their brokers contact our transfer agent in order to separate the units into shares of Class A common stock and warrants.